platz1de/EasyEdit/README.md

 ### Logic Patterns

-These Patterns allow control over when which Block is used
+These Patterns allow control over the usage of Blocks

 If one Pattern is not valid, the next one is being used (separated by a comma)